0xpaulbenoit/personal-website-v4/_posts/ethernaut-walkthrough.md

 Select the Rinkeby Test Network as your network in Metamask.
 Rinkeby is a proof-of-authority blockchain, used for testing.
 It's completely separate from the mainnet where people conduct real Ethereum transactions.

 To complete the Ethernaut CTF challenges, you also need some Rinkeby ETH to fund your transactions.
 You can get some for free from [this faucet](https://faucet.rinkeby.io/).
-The faucet can be unreliable and go offline at times, so be patient and keep trying if it doesn't work.
+The faucet can be unreliable and go offline at times.
+If it's down try the [Chainlink faucet](https://faucets.chain.link/rinkeby).

 ### 0. Hello Ethernaut